joness008911/ctclink/replit.md

 ### Data Storage Solutions

-CleanTraffic primarily uses PostgreSQL (Neon serverless with connection pooling) via Drizzle ORM for type-safe database operations.
+The system primarily uses PostgreSQL (Neon serverless with connection pooling) via Drizzle ORM for type-safe database operations.
 An abstracted storage layer supports both in-memory (development) and PostgreSQL (production).
 The schema includes `users`, `classifications`, `detection_rules`, and `settings` for permanent configurations like API keys.

 ### Authentication and Authorization